dell/dkms/README.md

 The module can now be loaded without issues.

+### MOK certificate encryption algorithm

+UEFI specification 2.11 [contains a list of valid encryption keys](https://uefi.org/specs/UEFI/2.11/37_Secure_Technologies.html#encryption-algorithm-properties) for the MOK certificate.
+The list is quite limited, basically offering only RSA as a valid key type.
+For maximum compatibility, DKMS generates the MOK certificate with a *2048 bit RSA key with SHA-2 256 as a digest*.

-Further Documentation
+## Further Documentation
---

-Once DKMS is installed, you can reference its man page for further information on different DKMS options and also to understand the formatting of a module's dkms.conf configuration file.
+Once DKMS is installed, you can reference its man page for further information on different DKMS options and also to understand the formatting of a module's `dkms.conf` configuration file.

 The DKMS project is located at: https://github.com/dell/dkms